INESCTEC/citilink-demo/README.md

 ## Project Status

-This project is currently in development.
+The project is under active development, with a fully functional demo already available.

 ## Technology Stack